zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 ### Which callback informs users that the server is disconnected?

 The `rtcEngineConnectionDidLost` or `connectionLostBlock` callback notifies users that the server is disconnected.
-When a server is disconnected, the SDK will try to reconnect automatically.
+When a server is disconnected, the SDK tries to reconnect automatically.

 ### What happens after calling initWithAppId multiple times?